Loose white jigsaw puzzle piece next to completed puzzle on blue background

 1. Academic fit

 The academic fit is really important because what you’re shopping for, after all, is an academic experience that will get you where you want to go—in life, in a career, in the future.
-One good way to get your juices flowing is thinking about what you might want to major in.
-While your college experience isn’t just about career-preparation, research shows that choosing a major that will sustain your interest over the long haul has some pretty, ahem, major impacts on your future economic opportunities.
+One good way to get your juices flowing is to think about what you might want to major in.
+While your college experience isn’t just about career preparation, research shows that choosing a major that will sustain your interest over the long haul has some pretty, ahem, major impacts on your future economic opportunities.
 If you have a specific career focus, look closely at what a school has available to help you: the faculty, the lab, or opportunities for research, presentations, or performance.
 Not all colleges offer engineering, nursing, or global studies, so check out the options.
 On the other hand, don’t get hung up on the major question because the truth is, as you open yourself to all kinds of learning, you will find paths you never knew existed.
-Employers want to hire graduates who can think, analyze, make judgments and communicate well—and most often these skills are not specific to any one major.
+Employers want to hire graduates who can think, analyze, make judgments, and communicate well—and most often these skills are not specific to any one major.

 The other thing you have to do when considering schools that “fit” you academically is be honest with yourself.
 Take a cold, hard look at your own academic record—your grades, the classes you took, etc.—and compare it with different colleges’ requirements.
 If you don’t meet a particular college’s criteria, chances are you’re wasting your time and money (not to mention your wishes and prayers) trying to get in.
 While you definitely want to choose a college that will challenge and excite you, don’t make the mistake of equating “challenging and exciting” with “expensive” or “prestigious.”
 Trust me: those aren’t the same.